-Germany’s bilateral relations with Japan are characterised by frequent political visits and close international cooperation.
-As liberal and pluralist democracies, Germany and Japan share fundamental values and have many different ties whether political, economic or social.
+Germany’s bilateral relations with Japan are characterised by close political dialogue and international cooperation.
+As liberal and pluralist democracies, the two countries share fundamental values and have many different political, economic and social ties.
 Alongside the G7 and the G20, the principal multilateral forums for German cooperation with Japan are the United Nations, the Asia-Europe Meeting (ASEM) and the OSCE and NATO (in which Japan is a cooperation partner).
-In addition, the European Union is a member of the ASEAN Regional Forum (ARF) in which issues relating to security policy in Asia are discussed.

-The Japanese-German Center Berlin (JGCB) plays a special role in fostering relations between the two countries.
-Since 1985, the JGCB has been working to promote exchange in the fields of politics, business, culture and academia.
+Since 1985, the Japanese-German Center Berlin (JGCB) has been working to promote exchange in the fields of politics, business, culture and academia.
 It also serves as the German secretariat of the annual German-Japanese Forum (GJF).

-Bilateral trade between Germany and Japan has increased slightly in the years prior to the COVID-19 pandemic (2019: 44.7 billion euro), the pandemic triggered a drop to 38.8 billion euro in 2020.
-In this period, German exports to Japan in 2018 amounted to 20.4 billion euros, while Germany imported goods valued at 23.7 billion euros from Japan that year.
-The Economic Partnership Agreement between Japan and the EU, which was signed on 17 July 2018 and entered into force on 1 February 2019, is improving market access for both sides.
-Japan is becoming more important for German businesses, also when it comes to business with third countries in Asia.
+While the volume of trade between Germany and Japan had increased slightly in the years prior to the COVID-19 pandemic (2019: 44.7 billion euro), the pandemic triggered a drop to 38.8 billion euro in 2020.
+In this period, German exports to Japan amounted to 21.2 billion euro (-16.8%), while Germany imported goods valued at 17.6 billion euro (-14.9%) from Japan.
+The Economic Partnership Agreement between Japan and the EU, which entered into force on 1 February 2019, has further improved market access for both sides.
+Japan had become increasingly important for German companies prior to the crisis, including in terms of business with third countries in Asia.

 Germany and Japan are also linked by a wide range of cultural, academic and scientific contacts.
 On 24 January 2021, the two countries celebrated the 160th anniversary of the establishment of diplomatic relations.
-A total of 58 Japanese-German societies in Japan, some 50 German-Japanese societies in Germany, over 800 bilateral higher education partnerships, currently 50 town twinning arrangements and the branch offices of the Goethe-Institut in Japan, the German Institute for Japanese Studies (DIJ) and the German East Asia Society in Tokyo, form a dense cultural and academic network.
-Furthermore, an intergovernmental agreement on cooperation in science and technology has been in place since 1974 and the focus is above all on high-tech research.
+A total of 58 Japanese-German societies in Japan, some 50 German-Japanese societies in Germany, over 800 bilateral higher education partnerships and currently 50 town twinning arrangements, as well as the branch offices of the Goethe-Institut in Japan, the German Institute for Japanese Studies (DIJ) and the German East Asia Society in Tokyo, form a dense cultural and academic network.
+Furthermore, an intergovernmental agreement on cooperation in science and technology has been in place since 1974, with the focus above all on high-tech research.
 On the basis of the 1957 cultural agreement between Germany and Japan, meanwhile, bilateral meetings of young people and youth workers have been taking place for over 60 years.